TechGrounds-Cloud8/cloud8-Tjomba1996/03_Network/NTW-02 Network Devices.md

 - Analog: Using signals/information represented by a continously variable physical quantity
 - Digital: Using signals/information represented by series of 1's and 0's(positive or negative)
 - MAC address: Media Access Control address.
 Hardware identifier that uniquely identifies each device on a network.
 Refered to as Burned-in-, Ethernet hardware-, hardware- or physical address

+## Devices
-- Router: A router is a device that connects two or more packet-switched networks or subnetworks
+- Router = A router is a device that connects two or more packet-switched networks or subnetworks
-- Switch: High-speed device that receives data packets and redirects them to their destination on a LAN
+- Switch = High-speed device that receives data packets and redirects them to their destination on a LAN
-- Repeaters: Device that amplifies(analog) or regenerates(digital) the signal to extend the transmission distance.
+- Repeaters = Device that amplifies(analog) or regenerates(digital) the signal to extend the transmission distance.
-- Access point: A device, such as a router, that wireless devices can use to connect to the network
+- Access point = A device, such as a router, that wireless devices can use to connect to the network
+- NAT Gateway = Device used to make private networks able to connect to devices outside LAN
+- Internet Gateway =

 ## Exercise
 - Describe the functions of common networking devices